CONSULTANT PLASTIC SURGEON

 PMMA is considered a semi-permanent filler and is most often used to treat medium-to-deep wrinkles, folds, and furrows, particularly nasolabial folds.
 It can also be used to fill out pitted scars and to augment thin lips.

-When a more permanent solution to facial wrinkles is desired, PMMA is often used instead of collagen replacement therapy or hyaluronic therapy.
+When a more permanent solution for facial wrinkles is desired, PMMA is often used instead of collagen or hyaluronic acid replacement therapy.
 PMMA has been used for many years in permanent surgical implants.
 Because of this, will likely under-fill on the first treatment, adding more later if needed.

 Body Injections - Patient Safety Warning

-The FDA (Food and Drug Administration federal agency in the United States) does not approve any type of injections for body contouring and augmentation purposes.
+The FDA (Food and Drug Administration, a federal agency in the United States) does not approve any injection for body contouring or augmentation.
 These include hydrogel and silicone injections.
 These injections attempted for these types of procedures can lead to serious complications, including infection, scarring, disfigurement, stroke, and death.
 Usually, these procedures are offered by unlicensed individuals and should be avoided.

 What are the steps of a dermal fillers procedure?